 3. We need a plan to engage cold/retired leads from the CRM

-Once you’ve identified your audience, analysed the contacts that make up that audience, you will be in a better position to identify any exisiting campaigns they could be added to, or you start with a re-engagement campaign.
+Once you’ve identified your audience, and analysed the contacts that make up that audience, you will be in a better position to identify any existing campaigns they could be added to, or you start with a re-engagement campaign.

 An agreed process between Marketing & Sales

 In the above animation you see multiple contacts as leads, some drop, however some make it through to sales and become opportunities.
 Again, some will drop out, but a percentage make it through to the “keeper” and become ‘Closed/Won’ opportunities.